 - Modern and postmodern theories of mental health & mental illness

 - The principles of systems theory and lifespan development

 - Interdisciplinary perspectives (social, psychological, neurobiological and nutritional sciences) on mental health

 - The transition to university as a common major life stressor

 If you're interested in more information, please have a look at this sample course outline from last year.

 Students who wish to take this 0.5 credit course must be registered with Student Accessibility Services.
 Professional documentation of pre-existing mental health issues is typically required, and we may request an opportunity to speak with you on the phone or in peson to discuss the dynamics in the course, and to ensure it meets your learning goals.

 All students who wish to take this course are also encouraged to speak with their program counsellor in order to ensure it fits within their program of study as an elective.

 Individuals who have taken PSYC*1300 are not eligible for this course.
 In addition, please note that this course is not considered treatment for a mental health condition, and is not an accommodation.
 Students will be selected on a number of criteria, including whether their learning goals are aligned with the objectives of the course.
 A number of spaces are reserved for first year students.

-You may express interest in this course by completing the application (deadline: Monday, October 29).
+You may express interest in this course by completing the application which will be available in October.
 Note that there is typically more interest than there are spaces available.